 These regulations apply to areas affected by flooding and erosion hazards, wetlands, other hazardous lands and land adjacent to these features/functions.
 For lands under Conservation Halton's jurisdiction, the Regulatory Storm, which is used to determine the flooding hazards, is normally defined as the greater of the Regional Storm or the 100-year storm utilized for a particular area.
 The Regional Storm is normally defined as the rainfall event and soil conditions that existed during Hurricane Hazel, which occurred within the Humber River watershed in Toronto in 1954, transposed over a specific watershed and combined with local conditions.
-The regulation applies from the headwaters to Lake Ontario and includes the Lake Ontario shoreline erosion or dynamic beach hazards, including the area from the furthest offshore extent of the Authority's boundary to the furthest landward extent of the aggregate of the following distances:
+The regulation applies from the headwaters to Lake Ontario and includes the Lake Ontario shoreline.